Durstronaut/GBA-PK-multiplayer/README.md

   keep links in sync; it doesn't move Pokémon in your PC for you (writing PC storage safely across every ROM and romhack isn't guaranteed), so you perform the box moves yourself when prompted.
 A boxed partner of a fallen Pokémon is likewise flagged for you to release.

-## Support

-If you'd like to support the project: https://ko-fi.com/ynnead